 The instantaneous risk of death for the group with serum LDL ≥190 mg/dL is a relative 68.33% lower (hazard ratio 0.317) compared to the group with serum LDL less than 70mg/dL.
 Based on a 95% confidence interval, this observed hazard ratio of 0.317 for the comparison of the group with LDL ≥190 mg/dL to the group with LDL less than 70mg/dL would not be judged unusual if the true hazard ratio were anywhere between 0.101 to 0.989.
 A two-sided p value P 0.048 suggests that we can with high confidence reject the null hypothesis that the risk of death from any cause is the same for the higher and lower LDL groups.

 The two-sided p value for chi-square test is 0.0087 suggests that we can with high confidence reject the null hypothesis that there is a straight line association across groups.
+3/3 for descriptive statistics

+3/3 for performing an appropriate analysis

+4/4 for reporting the association appropriately

+Total: 10

 Provide an interpretation for each parameter in your regression model, including the intercept.